ilsep93/climate-data-pipeline/README.md

     "scenario": Scenario to be processed.
 May vary by product.
     "month": Month to be processed.
 Month in upper case

+# Database Design

+* Each product is a table with a SQLAlchemy Object Relational Mapping (ORM) representation
+* Scenarios and months are appended to their product's table.
+* Each month of zonal statistics is uploaded as it is ready (instead of waiting until the yearly aggregate is available).
+  * A plus of this approach is that users do not have to wait for all months to be available in order to query data.
+A minus is that there will be more uploads (one per month rather than one per year).
+  * The pipeline will check if a given scenario and month is already present in the database.
+  * An assumption is that each row of a shapefile is uploaded for a given month (no partial uploads).

 # Skills Practiced:

 * Creating config objects where users can directly specify desired directories, rather than having to make direct code-level changes (August 2023)